Risk and Risk Perception

 Perceptions and responses

 This focus area undertakes analysis of societal problems and associated technologies that pose significant controversial implementation challenges.
 Studies focus on the manner in which human cognition, culture and belief systems shape perceptions of and responses to technologies designed to address societal problems.
-In so doing, the CRCR aims to help shape the course of how our society prepares and manages risks derived from such scientific and technological controversies.
+In so doing, the CRCM aims to help shape the course of how our society prepares and manages risks derived from such scientific and technological controversies.

 Collective action processes / Intensive risk controversies

-CRCR also studies collective action processes, including risk communication, advocacy and stakeholder engagement, that are central to the public policy process in these complex and controversial domains.
+CRCM also studies collective action processes, including risk communication, advocacy and stakeholder engagement, that are central to the public policy process in these complex and controversial domains.
 The CRCM also focuses on the way that intensive risk controversies affect the organizations and personnel charged with the scientific and technical work relevant to the areas of controversy.

 Substantive policy and technology domains

 Some of the substantive policy and technology domains on which the CRCM will continue to focus its risk and risk perception work include:

 - Nuclear Fuel Cycle Policy

 - National Security and Terrorism